jintonic/jintonic.github.io/learning/d2l/index.md

 A "Short Answer" question in a quiz demands a preset answer when setting the question up.
 The user's answer has to be exactly the same as the preset answer to be auto-graded as right.
 A quiz report will only show the preset answer instead of individual's answers.

 A "Written Response" question in a quiz does not need a preset answer.
 It will not be auto-graded and all user responses will be listed in the quiz report.
+The answering text box for a "Written Response" is larger than that for a "Short Answer".

 ## Activate a course